codinggrace/coding-grace-guide/guide/lessonplans/beginners-python-text-based-adventure.rst

 Wondering what the ``if __name__ == '__main__':`` means.

 It means that the Python script is also a standalone programme which makes it re-usuable.
 Just take it for now that normally this is the first thing you type.
-Sublime when you have it set to recognise *python* syntax, has a shortcut... try typing "if " and hit TAB key.
+Your code editor, when you have it set to recognise *python* syntax, has a shortcut... try typing "if " and hit TAB key.
 It will autocomplete for you.

 We will see an example how we re-use Python scripts, otherwise known as *modules* at the end of the workshop if we have time.